 EDUC 1F90 Introduction to Education Studies

-Major issues and problems in the organization, staffing and planning of schools and school services today.
+An examination of historical and contemporary critical issues in the organization, staffing and planning of schools, and school services in a North American context.

 How educational research has contributed to the development of teaching.Students learn how to critique, plan, and organize qualitative and quantitative research.